GeorgeCazenavette/School/CSC 132/CyberStormProject/README.md

-This was out final project of the quarter.
+This was our final project of the quarter.
 We were tasked with making a challenge for the Cybe Security and Computer Networks class.